 IUBI conversion occurred in 1986 (Decree-Law 76-B/86, of 30 April), having the expansion areas and protection of Poles I, II and III been regulated by Government Decree No. 33/87, of 2 November.
 Pole IV came afterwards, in 1996, with courses in Social Sciences and Humanities.

 The first Rector of UBI was Professor Cândido Manuel Passos Morgado, which would keep himself in office between August 21, 1980 and January 19, 1996, date on which Professor Manuel José dos Santos Silva began his functions as Rector until June 19, 2009.
 On this date Professor João António de Sampaio Rodrigues Queiroz takes over as the third Rector of the institution.
-Professor António Fidalgo, who took over the September 5, 2013, is the current Rector.
+He was followed by Professor António Fidalgo, who took over the September 5, 2013 and remained in office until June 8, 2021, when the fifth and current Rector, Professor Mário Lino Barata Raposo, takes over.

 The UBI's statutes were revised in accordance with the Legal Regime of the Higher Education Institutions (Law 62/2007 of 10 September).
 One of the most interesting of UBI’s physical features is the fact that the institution is the result of the recovery of ancient buildings, of great historic, cultural and architectural value.
 At the same time, it has been possible to preserve some historical landmarks of the city and revitalize them in spaces conceived for teaching and research.